 Dr. Stepp completed his residency in Obstetrics and Gynecology at MetroHealth/Cleveland Clinic in Cleveland, Ohio.
 He then completed a three-year combined fellowship in Minimally Invasive Surgery and Urogynecology/Pelvic Reconstructive Surgery at the Cleveland Clinic in Cleveland, Ohio.

-He is actively involved with development of new surgical techniques including single incision/single port laparoscopy and robotics.
-In 2008, he is believed to be the 3rd gynecologic surgeon in the United States to perform a single port total laparoscopic hysterectomy using modern technology and the first in the world to use a purpose-built multichannel port for hysterectomy.
-He also works to help understand new products for use in urogynecology and pelvic support procedures.
+He is actively involved with development of new surgical techniques including single port and micro-laparoscopy, robotics, and advanced visualization.
+In 2008, he was the 3rd gynecologic surgeon in the United States to perform a single port total laparoscopic hysterectomy using modern technology and the first in the world to use a purpose-built multichannel port for hysterectomy.
 He was awarded the 2011 Surgeon of the Year by Surgical Products Magazine for his work on innovative surgical technologies.
-He regularly performs both robotic and conventional laparoscopic prolapse repairs as well as vaginal repairs.
-Above all, he is an advocate for performing the least invasive option for patients whether that be vaginal, conventional or robotic laparoscopy, LESS, mini-laparoscopy or a combination of any of the above.
+In 2015, he was the first in the world to utilize percutaneous micro-laparoscopic instruments for surgical procedures in gynecology - including hysterectomy, endometriois, and support procedures.
+Above all, he is an advocate for performing the least invasive option for patients whether that be vaginal, conventional or robotic laparoscopy, LESS, micro-laparoscopy or a combination of any of the above.

 Dr. Stepp speaks internationally on advanced laparoscopic techniques in gynecology and urogynecology and has trained over 500 physicians from over 25 countries.
+He is honored to have served as the Scientific Program Chair for the 45th AAGL Global Congress on Minimally Invasive Gynecology in 2016 attended by almost 2000 physicians.
 He has received numerous awards including the American Urogynecologic Society/Society for Gynecologic Surgeons President's Award for Prize Paper on Perioperative Complications in Elderly Urogynecology Patients.
-He was the first surgeon to receive the AAGL Golden Laparoscope Award twice, and the Kurt Semm, MD Award for Best Surgical Video for his educational surgical videos.
-He now serves on the Golden Laparoscope Award Review Committee.
+He was the first surgeon to receive the AAGL Golden Laparoscope Award twice and the Kurt Semm Award for Best Surgical Video for his educational surgical videos and serves on the Golden Laparoscope Award Review Committee.
 He is a reviewer for multiple medical journals and actively mentors obstetrics and gynecology residents and fellows during their training.

 Dr. Kennelly’s clinical, educational and academic expertise includes voiding dysfunction, neurogenic bladder and complex lower urinary tract and pelvic floor reconstruction.
-He has been the lead investigator in several clinical trials on these topics.
-Dr. Kennelly has authored or co-authored several journal articles and book chapters on urinary incontinence and neurourology and has lectured extensively on these topics.
+He is currently the lead investigator, co or sub investigator on more than fifteen clinical trials.
+Dr. Kennelly has authored or co-authored numerous journal articles and book chapters on urinary incontinence and neurourology.
+He lectures internationally in the area of women's pelvic health.

 At the Women’s Center for Pelvic Health, Dr. Kennelly specializes in the treatment of women with pelvic floor disorders such as incontinence and prolapse which includes laparoscopic/robotic and vaginal repair of prolapse, graft augmentation, mid-urethral sling placement, neuromodulations therapy, Interstim, botox treatments and urethral bulking for urinary incontinence.